jgbarah/evaluating-foss-projects/quantitative.md

 *Activity in OpenStack: summary of activity over time, as [shown by Open Hub](https://www.openhub.net/p/openstack), circa June 2015.*

 Open Hub shows a chart with the history of the activity, and some factoids about it, with a focus on activity in the source code management system.

+### Activity in source code management

+Activity in source code management reflects how the project is in producing changes for the products they build.
+Source code management stores "commits", each of them being a change (or "patch") to the source code.
+Each change is different in nature, size, complexity, etc., which makes it difficult to compare individual changes.
+However, when we consider large collections of changes, trends become apparent.

+### Activity in code review and ticketing systems

+### Activity in communication systems

 ## Performance

 ### New features